 Hattie’s Gardens is a sustainable garden that grows fresh, organic produce for Akron and Northeast Ohio residents.
 Hattie's Gardens is a Hattie Larlham work training program for adults with developmental disabilities.

 Hattie's Gardens adheres to sustainable growing practices, including crop rotation to prevent soil depletion, composting, using beneficial insects to manage crop-damaging insects, spreading mulches to suppress weeds and using disease-resistant cultivators.
 Hattie’s Gardens is part of the sustainable vision of Northeast Ohio:

-Hattie’s Gardens at the Akron Zoo, Crown Point Ecology Center and Old Trail School are organically certified by the Ohio Ecological Food and Farm Association (OEFFA).
+Hattie’s Gardens at the Akron Zoo and Old Trail School are organically certified by the Ohio Ecological Food and Farm Association (OEFFA).
 The OEFFA certifies farmers according to the United States Department of Agriculture National Organic Program (USDA NOP) standards.
 Hattie’s Gardens meets the standards for organic farming, which include: